School of Rock (company): Curriculum

 The students are paired with others of similar abilities to form bands and assigned a band coach.
 Dependence upon their peers is credited with being more effective than their own parents at ensuring practice discipline.

 There are occasional "Guest Professor" workshops featuring professional musicians, which include discussions about past experiences, songwriting, live performances, and handling fame.
-Previous guest professors include Jon Anderson, Earl Slick, Dave Stewart, Mike Watt, former Santana drummer Michael Shrieve Peter Frampton, Roger Waters, Jackson Browne and Zack Wylde.
+Previous guest professors include Jon Anderson, Earl Slick, Dave Stewart, Mike Watt, former Santana drummer Michael Shrieve Peter Frampton, Roger Waters, Jackson Browne and Zakk Wylde.
 The guest may also spend time assisting the students on their technique and may perform a concert with the students.

 Most locations offer an adult program for those older than 18 who wish to participate in a performance based music education program.
 Private lessons are followed by professionally guided rehearsals leading up to a pair of full length concerts.

 Locations take advantage of local music opportunities.
 In 2014, School of Rock Chicago cooperated with The Second City to produce a production of Tommy by The Who.
 The Portland location has an annual concert of music by Portland bands called Best! of Portland.

 Fees vary depending on program participation and school location, but it is in the range of "a couple hundred dollars a month."
 The School has partnered with MySafeSchool to ensure the safety of their students.

 In 2021, School of Rock partnered with Gibson to create a limited-edition Les Paul Special electric guitar.
 Only 100 of the guitars were made and sold exclusively to School of Rock students.